 - A numbing medicine will be applied to the injection site.

 - A small needle will be guided into the joint area while the provider watches the placement on the screen.

 - Once the needle is in the right spot, a small amount of contrast dye is injected so the provider can see where to place the medicine.

 - The steroid medicine is slowly injected into the joint.

-After the injection, you will remain on the table for another 5 to 10 minutes or so.
+After the injection, you will remain on the table for another 5 to 10 minutes.
 Your provider will then ask you to move the hip to see if it is still painful.
+The hip joint will become more painful afterwards when the numbing medicine has worn off.
 It may be a few days before you notice any pain relief.